sandraschi/vienna-life-assistant/README.md

 **Status**: Beta Version 🚧
 **Version**: 3.0-beta - AI-Powered Life Management

-A beautiful, modern personal life management app with **AI chatbot**, calendar, todos, expenses, and shopping - integrated with your entire digital ecosystem via MCP servers.
+A beautiful, modern personal life management app with **AI chatbot**, calendar, todos, expenses, shopping, and comprehensive technical documentation - integrated with your entire digital ecosystem via MCP servers and powered by Celery background task processing.

 ## 🎯 What It Does